Teywyl/caa-ai-product-finder/AI-USAGE.md

-I am building CAA AI Product Finder with AI assistance.
-This is a continuing record of what I asked, what I used, and what I changed.

-## 1. How I used AI

 # AI usage

 I used ChatGPT while building CAA AI Product Finder.
 It helped me plan changes, suggested code, explained why files needed to change, and guided me through errors and deployment.
 I made the changes in Codespaces and checked the results myself.
 I used the explanations to learn how the React client, API files, build, and GitHub Pages deployment work together.